Challenge Khan’s Cuts! Take the Socialist fight to City Hall!

 A socialist manifesto for London

-• An immediate moratorium on ‘social cleansing’ schemes.
+• No evictions – forgive Covid arrears.
+An immediate moratorium on ‘social cleansing’ schemes.
 Stop the demolitions

 • No to Sadiq Khan’s London plan.
-In place of handing public land to private developers to build blocks of expensive flats, build council houses on social rent, with secure tenancies, and take over empty speculative property.
+Build good quality council houses on social rent, with secure tenancies, and take over empty speculative property.
 100% council housing on public land.
+Full redress for those trapped in leasehold.

 • Set a London rent cap.